Aleph-Alpha/intelligence-layer-sdk/styleguide.md

 ### Docstrings

 **Purpose**: Docstrings give a quickstart overview.
-They provide the necessary information for user to be able to use this class/function in a correct manner.
+They provide the necessary information for a user to be able to use this class/function in a correct manner.
 Not more, not less.

 - **Summary**:
     - **One-Liner**: What does this class/function do?